tyouhyou/cxxlog/README.md

 There have two head files to provide the logging functions, clog.h and cxxlog.hpp.

 As the file names indicate, clog.h is mainly for using with c or c++ (c++03 and early) project while cxxlog.hpp is expected to be with c++ (c++11 and later) project.
-However, you may also use clog.h in your c++11 project.
-These two utility are not of the same functions.
+However, you may also use clog.h in your c++11 project, while cxxlog cannot be compiled with c or c++03 and earlier.

 **********
 ## cxxlog.hpp